adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 For more advance user-case the file exchange.out from :examples:`examples folder <rad-make-template>` is used.

-Run the code:
+The code:

 .. code-block:: bash

-    rad-make-template.py -tf exchange.out -on full_template.txt
+    rad-make-template.py -if exchange.out -on full_template.txt

-It will produce the following file with the full template from the file:
+produces the file with the full template:

 .. dropdown:: full_template.txt